abhiTronix/vidgear/docs/installation/pip_install.md

         | Stabilizer Class | - |

-??? warning ":fontawesome-brands-windows: Windows Installation"
+??? note ":fontawesome-brands-windows: Windows Installation"

     If you are using Windows, some of the commands given below, may not work out-of-the-box.